-The Chair of Hamilton-Wentworth District School Board (HWDSB) is a servant of the Board of Trustees and therefore its purpose is to safeguard the integrity of HWDSB's processes and represents the Board of Trustees to the broader community.
+The Chair of Hamilton-Wentworth District School Board (HWDSB) is a servant of the Board of Trustees and therefore its purpose is to safeguard the integrity of the HWDSB's processes and represents the Board of Trustees to the broader community.
 The Chair ensures that each Trustee has a full and fair opportunity to be heard and understood by the other members of the Board of Trustees in order that collective opinion can be developed, and a corporate decision reached.
 The ability of the Board of Trustees to discharge its obligations is enhanced by the leadership and guidance provided by the Chair.

-The Chair of HWDSB has authority for these duties as granted by the Board of Trustees:
+The Chair of the HWDSB has authority for these duties as granted by the Board of Trustees:

-- 2.3.1 To be the official spokesperson for the Board of Trustees in relation to all external communications on matters under consideration by the board, as well as explaining board positions and decisions, including budget and policy decisions. - i.
-The Chair of the Board may designate media requests to Committee Chairs, depending on the nature of the request, as it relates to the committee agenda/mandate. - ii.
-The Chair of the Board may also redirect media requests on ward-specific initiatives to individual Ward Trustees. - 2.3.2 To promote the interests of a diverse school system. - 2.3.3 To ensure fairness and inclusivity in Board of Trustees deliberations and decision-making processes. - 2.3.4 To aid in establishing and maintaining good relations with students, staff, parents and community members whom the Board of Trustees serves. - 2.3.5 To preside at Board of Trustees meetings, Board of Trustees public and in-camera sessions and informal meetings of the trustees. - 2.3.6 To ensure that the Board of Trustees engages in an annual review or self-evaluation of its effectiveness. - 2.3.7 To present an address in celebration of the achievements of the Board of Trustees over the past year at the last meeting of the term (November Board meeting). - 2.3.8 To be a member of the Governance Committee. - 2.3.9 To meet with the Director of Education to keep an overview of the Board of Trustees' business and to provide support as appropriate. - 2.3.10 To establish effective strategies to communicate with the other trustees, and to consult in a timely fashion with fellow trustees regarding pertinent information concerning Board of Trustees business and actions privy to the Board Chair. - 2.3.11 To make use of all training and access resources such as equity, diversity, and inclusion training. - 2.3.12 To be an ex officio member of committees comprised of Trustees only with voting privilege only if their attendance is needed to make a quorum. - 2.3.13 To act as one of the signing officers of the Board of Trustees. - 2.3.14 To provide advice and support to all members of the Board of Trustees, including Student Trustees and Shakowennakara:tats (in collaboration with the Student Trustee Mentor, Table Mentors and designated staff), when requested.
+- To be the official spokesperson for the Board of Trustees in relation to all external communications on matters under consideration by board, as well as explaining board positions and decisions, including budget and policy decisions. - a.
+The Chair of the Board may designate media requests to Committee Chairs, depending on the nature of the request, as it relates to the committee agenda/mandate. - b.
+The Chair of the Board may also redirect media requests on ward-specific initiatives to individual Ward Trustees. - 2.
+To promote the interests of a diverse school system. - 3.
+To ensure fairness and inclusivity in Board of Trustees deliberations and decision-making processes. - 4.
+To aid in establishing and maintaining good relations with students, staff, parents and community members which the Board of Trustees serves. - 5.
+To preside at Board of Trustees meetings, Board of Trustees public and in camera sessions and at informal meetings of the trustees. - 6.
+To ensure that the Board of Trustees engages in an annual review or self-evaluation of its effectiveness. - 7.
+To present an address in celebration of achievements of the Board of Trustees over the past year at the last meeting of the term (November Board meeting). - 8.
+To be a member of the Governance Committee. - 9.
+To meet with the Director of Education to keep an overview of the Board of Trustees' business and to provide support as appropriate. - 10.
+To establish effective strategies to communicate with the other trustees, and to consult in a timely fashion with fellow trustees regarding pertinent information concerning Board of Trustees business and actions privy to the Board Chair. - 11.
+To make use of all training and access resources such as equity, diversity, and inclusion training. - 12.
+To be an ex officio member of committees comprised of Trustees only with voting privilege only if their attendance is needed to make a quorum. - 13.
+To act as one of the signing officers of the Board of Trustees.

+14. To provide advice and support to all members of the Board of Trustees, including Student Trustees and Shakowennakara:tats (in collaboration with the Student Trustee Mentor, Table Mentors and designated staff), when requested.
 The Chair is not responsible for reviewing comments, questions or statements in advance of any meetings (unless requested by a member), however, all members' comments, questions or statements are expected to be issue-based on topic, not personal and respectful of all members of the Board as well as students and staff.